Lihat Artikel Lainnya

 • Letting them know the contribution margin to plan profits through cost-volume-profit analysis and guide short-term policies.

-• Making it easier to monitor operations, assess performance, and ensure accountability across departments.
+• Making it easier to monitor operations, assess performance, and ensure accountability across departments, considering variable cost factors.

 • Providing insights to control costs effectively by focusing on variable expenses.